mathgladiator/adama-lang/docs/docs/language-tour.md

 table<Card> deck;
 ```

 But this begs the question: how do records flow into the deck?
-Adama uses events that can be associated with developer code which is evaluated when event trigger.
+Adama uses events that can be associated with developer code which is evaluated when events trigger.
 This code can then manipulate the document.

 One example of an event is the creation of the document.
 The event is created via a constructor (using the **@construct** identifier).
 This constructor can be used with an "ingestion" operator (**<-**) and some C style **for** loops.
 The following Adama code builds a table of Card records based on the JSON document structure: